zerothi/sisl/docs/scripts/sgrid.rst

 The `sgrid` executable is a tool for manipulating a simulation grid and transforming it into CUBE format for plotting 3D data in, *e.g.* VMD or XCrySDen.

-Currently this is primarily intended for usage with SIESTA.
+Currently this is primarily intended for usage with Siesta.

 For a short help description of the possible uses do: